• Skip to main content

 semiya payasam

-This cardamom flavoured dessert is made across India and is known by different names as seviyan kheer, vermicelli kheer or vermicelli payasam.
 Most people make this during festivals and celebrations as it a crowd pleaser and is super quick to make.
+If you are wondering what is it?

-If you are wondering what is semiya payasam?
-It is a South Indian pudding made with vermicelli, whole milk, sweetener and cardamoms.
+Semiya Payasam is a South Indian pudding made with vermicelli, whole milk, sweetener and cardamoms.
 Semiya is a Telugu, Tamil & Malayalam word for ‘Vermicelli’ and Payasam is a South Indian milk pudding.

 There are various kinds of vermicelli available in the market made with different grains.
 Rice vermicelli, maida vermicelli, ragi, whole wheat & millet semiya are some kinds easily available.

-To make semiya payasam, generally whole wheat vermicelli is used.
+To make Semiya Payasam, generally whole wheat vermicelli is used.
 Since it is meant to be a quick dessert, most commonly sugar is used.
 So I have shown the same in the video as well in the stepwise pictures.

 But we prefer using jaggery since it a healthier choice.
 But making this with jaggery takes a little more time as the jaggery syrup has to cool completely before adding to the cooked milk semiya.
 I have shared the instructions below on how I do it.